 Staying in a hotel?

-If you don’t have this card, the Citi Prestige and Chase Sapphire Reserve still award 3x points for every dollar spent at hotels.
+The Citi Prestige and Chase Sapphire Reserve (after earning your $300 travel credit) still award 3x points for every dollar spent at hotels.
 If you are staying at a Fine Hotels & Resorts property, The Platinum Card from American Express dishes out 5x points per dollar spent if you book directly through American Express.

-If you book hotels through Amex Travel with Business Platinum® Card from American Express, you can earn 5x per dollar spent.
+If you book hotels through Amex Travel with The Business Platinum Card® from American Express, you can earn 5x per dollar spent.

 Stocking up the office?